 ZFS has its own CACHE feature like L1, L2ARC.

-L1 ARC is based on RAM while L2ARC only if you added cache (SSD) drive to array.
+L1 ARC is based on RAM while L2ARC only if you have cache (SSD) drive to array.

 Soo Tuning ..